Extended warranty is something that customers know and love, an important investment in future peace of mind.

 Dealers are heavily incentivised to sell the manufacturer’s extension of your vehicle warranty.
 There is no standard format, wording or regulatory framework around this method of extended warranty.
 Most importantly, there is no monitoring of the financial stability or ability to pay the claims.

 Consumers have the option of purchasing an insurance policy to extend the warranty of their vehicle.
-In fact, many dealers are selling third party insurance policies with excessive markup while the customer isn’t aware they can look online.
+Many dealers sell third-party insurance policies.

 What they don’t tell you in the finance office, however, is that these policies are often excessively marked up because of sales commission.
 They also don’t tell you that alternative sources exist.

 But with the help of Obvi, purchasing insurance protection can be done without paying dealership commission, which is how you save money.
 Our policies are often thousands of dollars more affordable than what you see at a dealership.

 Obvi gives you a plain and simple insurance policy that is easy to understand.
 Our motto: if it’s not excluded, it’s included!
 With very few excluded components, this allows us to provide the broadest form of coverage possible.